 340-360 Commonwealth were built between 1883 and 1885 on Jacob Rogers’s land.
 All of the building permit applications were filed by George Wheatland, Jr., in November of 1883, and the houses were constructed by Vinal & Dodge, with the houses towards the east built first.
 Jacob Rogers sold his land to George Wheatland, Jr., in one- and two-lot transactions between November of 1883 and January of 1885, sometimes before construction of the houses had begun and sometimes after the houses were substantially completed.

 Click here for an index to the deeds for 352 Commonwealth, and click here for further information on the land on the south side of Commonwealth between Hereford and Massachusetts Avenue.

 On September 11, 1884, Jacob Rogers sold George Wheatland, Jr., the land where 352-354 Commonwealth were built.

 On November 16, 1885, 352 Commonwealth was purchased from George Wheatland, Jr., by Otis Norcross Jones.
 He and his wife, Katherine (Kate) H. (Frost) Jones, made it their home.
 They previously had lived at 486 Columbus.

 Otis N. Jones was a partner in the firm of Otis Norcross & Company, dealers in crockery, earthenware, and pottery, and operators of a glass factory in Sandwich.

 Mary Ellen Jones married in April of 1907 to Henry Clayton Metcalf, a professor of economics at Tufts College.
-They lived at 352 Commonwealth with Mrs. Jones during the 1907-1908 winter season, after which they moved to Winchester.
+They lived at 352 Commonwealth with her mother during the 1907-1908 winter season, and then moved to Winchester.